henrynvn09/interview-preparation/C++ Interview Questions.md

 Virtual function is the member function of a class that can be overriden in its derived class.
 It is declared with virtual keyword.
 Virtual function call is resolved at run-time (dynamic binding) whereas the non-virtual member functions are resolved at compile time (static binding).

 * **What are pure virtual functions?**
 Pure virtual function is the function in the base class with no body.
 Since no body, you have to add the notation =0 for declaration of the pure virtual function in the base class.
 The base class with pure virtual function can't be instantiated since there is no definition of the function in the base class.
-It is necessary for the derived class to override pure virtual function.
+Derived class **Have to** override pure virtual function.
 This type of class with one or more pure virtual function is called abstract class which can't be instantiated, it can only be inherited.

 ```cpp
 class shape {